Getting started

 ax continue <id> "TASK" |

 Resume a session's context with a new task, tracked and scriptable.
 The reuse primitive between ax send (needs a live window) and a cold launch.
-Watched by default, and --wait runs it as a job. |
+Watched by default, and --wait runs it as a job.
+Works for claude, pi, and codex. |

 ax restart <id> [--fresh] |